esl/MongooseIM/doc/authentication-methods/client-certificate.md

 #### Self-signed certificates for WS or BOSH

-In order to accept self-signed certs for WS or BOSH connections, `ssl` option list of `ejabberd_cowboy` must contain the following pair:
+In order to accept self-signed certs for WS or BOSH connections, the `ssl` option list of `ejabberd_cowboy` must contain the following pair:

 ```Erlang
 {verify_mode, selfsigned_peer}